penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/snmp-polling.md

 we need, but this is not the raw OID.

-To convert this human-readable output into a numerical OID that Zabbix can use, we can add the `-On` flag to our `snmpwalk` command, which converts the outpu t to its numerical form.
+To convert this human-readable output into a numerical OID that Zabbix can use, we can add the `-On` flag to our `snmpwalk` command, which converts the output to its numerical form.

 ```bash
 snmpwalk -v2c -c public <IP_ADDRESS> IF-MIB::ifInOctets.2 -On